Welcome to LifeStyle© 1989-2020

 Left Hammond Flagship Elegante +2 Leslie Cabinets - Bose Sound System - Middle Background Steinway Grand 9" - Digital Recording Studio - Right Neupert Harpsichord 9" the only one in Australia

 G.Y.
 Land is currently writing a book about his life: his beginning, the loss of his family and his often-remarkable life that touched so many famous personalities of the performing arts, theology, politics and sciences and also of people of any race and standing.
 Under a pseudonym, G.Y.
 Land is a writer of Murder Mysteries.
-In sciences he is deeply involved in research on Anti Gravity Propulsion, one of his favourite subjects.
+In sciences, he is deeply involved in research on Anti Gravity Propulsion, one of his favourite subjects.
 He follows into the steps of Nikola Tesla his idol and favourite scientist and human.
-He always wanted to make the Amateur Radio License but being always abroad there was never time to learn all this high technological stuff.
+Since 1978 on and off, Gordon Land is a member of the world oldest radio organisation the Wireless Institute of Australia.
+He always wanted to make his HAM Radio License but being always abroad there was never time to learn all this high technological stuff.
 He learned and won his government broadcasting license by passing 100% in practical and 98% in theory, not a bad achievement for his age.
 His call sign is VK1FGYL.
-However, as a commercial broadcaster and on commercial radio since 1947and since 1957 on TV, he states that he is not the type being devoted to make amateur radio his hobby it was just one of those unnecessary and regretful things he did in his life.

 After a life full of science work he now spends his future time lecturing, passing on his knowledge as well as writing.
-He now lives with his blue Persian Tazi (Large Afghan) Dog Mr. Grizzly Bear in Canberra, the Capital City of Australia.
+He now lives with his blue Persian Tazi (Large Afghan) Dog Mr Grizzly Bear in Canberra, the Capital City of Australia.
 In November 2016 the younger brother of Mr Bear, Ragnar, joined the family.
 Ragnar is six years younger and platinum blond.
-Unfortunately, Mr Bear passed away end of November as he never recovered from a dog attack in March 2016.
+Unfortunately, Mr Bear passed away the end of November as he never recovered from a dog attack in March 2016.
 Gordon and Ragnar are still very sad about the loss.
+In March 2018 the daughter of Ragnar and the nice of Mr Bear, Sascha was added with lots of love to the Land family.
+She partook several times at the Sydney Royal Easter Show and is a little smaller carbon copy in looks as daddy Ragnar.

 Gordon Land does not allow any photos to be taken.
-Nevertheless, here are two very rare shots taken during lecturing and during studio recordings.
+Here are two very rare shots taken during lecturing and during studio recordings.
 The left photo shows G.Y.
 Land during lectures at G.A.K.
-Academy at Accra-Adenda-West Africa.
-The right photo shows the "retired" Gordon Y. Land during a broadcast to radio amateurs at the city of Cali in Columbia, South America via his amateur radio station.
+Academy at Accra-Adenta-West Africa.
+The right photo shows the "retired" Gordon Y. Land during a broadcast to radio amateurs at the city of Cali in Columbia, South America via his beloved amateur radio station call-sign VK1FGYL.
+He is often "On the Air" speaking worldwide and in space via satellite to other radio amateurs living in the most spectacular places.
 He also loves to edit and record new episodes of LifeStyle.
 He states that with about 80 years of age life only just begins.
-In age he likes to follow his friend Johannes Heesters 108 and working to his last day of life, smoking every day a big cigar and drinking a glass of red wine.
+In his old age, he likes to follow his friend Johannes Heesters 108 and working up to his last day in life, smoking every day a big cigar and drinking a glass of red wine.
 G.Y.
 Land never smoked nor did he drink alcohol and he is a 99% vegetarian.
-He always jokes that because of this lifestyle he expect his life to extend to at least 115 years of age.
-He says that many LifeStyle Programs are still to come and some books have to be finalised.
-This includes his extended Autobiography.
-He says with a smile that he is far too young to write a biography.
+He always jokes that because of this lifestyle he expects his life to extend up to at least 115 years of age.
+He says that many LifeStyle, QSO's, and TV programs on Skype are still to come.

 Radio and Media Productions© RMP© ComputerTalk© MusicTalk© MediTalk© LifeStyle© The German Hour© are registered Copyrights.